Cornerstone-OnDemand/modelkit/docs/examples/tf_hub.md

 # Check the model configuration

-In order to use `modelkit` to use the model we have to check the model configuation in order to exctract outputs informations (key name, layer name, shape and type) and the inputs key name
+In order to use `modelkit` to use the model we have to check the model configuation in order to exctract outputs informations (key name, layer name, shape and type) and the inputs key name:

 ```
 import tensorflow as tf